 When you’re sitting in a theater with two hundred other people, however, something is different.
 There is an energy that instills in one a feeling that you want to start doing.
 Even as someone already working for a local solar company, I had to ask myself, am I actually doing enough?

-I was humbled by the quiet intensity of older climate activists, single-handedly halting the flow of Alberta tar sands into the United States.
+I was humbled by the quiet intensity of older climate activistsmore than anything, throughout these nine films, single-handedly halting the flow of Alberta tar sands into the United States.
 Even though they knew it meant a prison sentence, the “climate emergency” felt more important to them.

 The pure solidarity demonstrated in Water Warriors by New Brunswick activists and native tribes fighting a natural gas company pricked tears and roused cheers from the audience.

-But more than anything, I was struck by the willingness of people to dedicate their bodies, time, and resources to the greater good.
+But more than anything, throughout these nine films, I was struck by the willingness of people to dedicate their bodies, time, and resources to the greater good.